MalayAgr/generative-ai-with-llms-notes/markdown/Week 3/Reinforcement Learning From Human Feedback/Reinforcement Learning From Human Feedback (RLHF).md

 | There is nothing you can do about hot houses | It is not too hot | [1, 0] |
 | You can cool your house with air conditioning | It is not too hot | [1, 0] |

+> [!NOTE]
-> **Note**: Many LLMs use a thumbs-up, thumbs-down feedback system to obtain the feedback dataset since it is easier to obtain than a ranking feedback system.
+> Many LLMs use a thumbs-up, thumbs-down feedback system to obtain the feedback dataset since it is easier to obtain than a ranking feedback system.
 But, the ranking feedback system gives us more prompt-completion data to train the reward model.

 #### Training the Reward Model